Who Is This Credit Card Best For?

 You can also use your miles to make a partial payment on an eligible Delta flight.
 For every 5,000 bonus miles redeemed, you’ll get $50 off the cost of the ticket.
 Of course, flight prices fluctuate, so you should do your research and track changes to try to score the best deal.

-Besides flights, you may use miles to shop for magazines, merchandise, or to make a donation to a charity.
+Besides flights, you may use miles to shop for magazines, gift cards, or to make a donation to a charity.
 However, going these routes will get you less value than booking flights.
 Since Delta miles don’t expire, you’re better off saving them to use for when you have to book a trip.

 How to Get the Most Out of This Card

 The more you spend, the more sweeteners you’ll get with this card.
 That’s not to suggest you should use your card frivolously, but if you’re getting this card because you like VIP travel treatment, keep in mind the “Status Boost” spending thresholds.
 Ideally, you’ll want to spend at least $60,000 in a calendar year so you can rack up enough MQMs to achieve Silver Medallion status, which will give you even more travel benefits to enjoy.
 Maximizing all four boost offers by spending $120,000 will get you Gold Medallion status.
 And from there, another $30,000 in spending will put you at the $150,000 needed to boost your non-Delta rewards to 1.5 miles per $1.

 That said, the narrow scope of this card’s rewards earning rates may not serve you best if your bigger budget items extend well beyond airfare.
 Consider pairing your Delta SkyMiles Reserve Business Card with a general business rewards card that pays bonus miles on hotel, restaurant, and/or gasoline expenses.